code-warrior/grid-templates/README.md

 # Grid Templates

-A pair of simple grids (in `.ai` and `.psd` format) made available to the public.
-Feel free to share yours by submitting a pull request.
+A set of simple, 960px-based grid templates in PSD, AI, and Sketch.